Contents:

 A quick rundown of this command:

-• The -O3 flag tells the compiler to produce highly optimized WebAssembly and Javascript code.
+flag tells the compiler to produce highly optimized WebAssembly and Javascript code. -s WASM=1

-• —js-library tells emscripten where it can find your Javascript glue code
+tells emscripten where it can find your Javascript glue code-s EXTRA_EXPORTED_RUNTIME_METHODS

 This should produce the following files:

-• a.out.js, containing the nicely packaged javascript glue code (thanks emscripten!)
+, containing the nicely packaged javascript glue code (thanks emscripten!)a.out.wasm

 Testing our barcode scanner